icstechsales/think2019lab-domino-integration/_docs/fullDocumentation/Alexa-quotes.md

 <h2>Conclusion</h2>
 That was simple right ?
-What we proved in this example was that we could really concentrate on the task of properly responding to an incoming request from Microsoft Teams; the fact that we were interacting with <strong style="color: #FEC70B; background-color: black">DOMINO</strong>  has been very much simplified by the use of two cascading <strong style="color: #FEC70B; background-color: black">NodeRED dominodb nodes</strong> without worrying at all about the complexity of how it was implemented.
+What we proved in this example was that we could really concentrate on the task of properly responding to an incoming request from Alexa; the fact that we were interacting with <strong style="color: #FEC70B; background-color: black">DOMINO</strong>  has been very much simplified by the use of two cascading <strong style="color: #FEC70B; background-color: black">NodeRED dominodb nodes</strong> without worrying at all about the complexity of how it was implemented.